rileyjmurray/sageopt/docs/source/documentation/sageopt.signomials.rst

 signomial objects
 -----------------

-Here we cover the :class:`sageopt.Signomial` class, and the helper function :func:`sageopt.standard_sig_monomials`.
-The helper function is very convenient for constructing Signomial objects; you might even use it more than the Signomial constructor itself.
-Nevertheless, it is a good idea to review the Signomial class first.
+This section covers how to construct and use instances of the :class:`sageopt.Signomial` class.

 .. autoclass:: sageopt.Signomial
     :members:

-.. automethod:: sageopt.symbolic.signomials.standard_sig_monomials
+.. autofunction:: sageopt.standard_sig_monomials

 .. _condsagesigs:

 conditioning
 ------------

-The primary contribution of MCW2019_ was to show that convex sets have a special place in the theory of SAGE relaxations.
+Convex sets have a special place in the theory of SAGE relaxations.
-In particular, SAGE can incorporate convex constraints into a problem by a lossless process known as *partial dualization*.
+In particular, SAGE can incorporate convex constraints into a problem by a lossless process known as *partial dualization* MCW2019_.
 You can think of partial dualization as a type of "conditioning", in the sense of conditional probability.